-The Melanoma Genetics Clinic at Mass General is under the directorship of Hensin Tsao, MD, PhD, a dermatologist and researcher who also serves as Director of the Pigmented Lesion Center and Skin Cancer Genetics Laboratory in the Wellman Center for Photomedicine.
-Our team includes specialists in the areas of dermatology and genetics.
-If someone’s personal and/or family history includes one or more of the following, genetic counseling may be appropriate:
+The Melanoma Genetics Clinic at Massachusetts General Hospital is directed by Hensin Tsao, MD, PhD, a dermatologist and researcher who also serves as director of the Pigmented Lesion Center and Skin Cancer Genetics Laboratory in the Wellman Center for Photomedicine.
+Our team also includes specialists in the areas of dermatology and genetics.

 - Individuals with multiple primary melanomas

-- Families with three or more cases of melanoma, on the same side of the family
+- Three or more cases of melanoma on the same side of the family

-- Families with melanoma and pancreatic cancer, on the same side of the family.
+- Melanoma and pancreatic cancer on the same side of the family

-Patients interested in an evaluation for hereditary melanoma have the option to meet with a dermatologist for a clinical exam in addition to meeting with a genetic counselor.
-Alternatively, patients who wish to discuss hereditary melanoma risk only, without a clinical examination, can schedule an appointment directly with a genetic counselor.
+If interested in an evaluation for hereditary melanoma, you will have the option of meeting with a dermatologist for a clinical exam as well as a genetic counselor.
+If you prefer to discuss hereditary melanoma risk only (without a clinical examination), you can schedule an appointment directly with a genetic counselor.
 During the genetic counseling session, family history is reviewed and options for genetic testing, including research opportunities, are discussed.